No Quarter (song)

-"No Quarter" is a song by Led Zeppelin that appears on their 1973 album Houses of the Holy.
+"No Quarter" is a song by English rock band Led Zeppelin that appears on their 1973 album Houses of the Holy.
 It was written by John Paul Jones, Jimmy Page, and Robert Plant.
 The song became a centerpiece at all Led Zeppelin concerts thereafter, until their final tour.
 It appears in both the film versions and both live album versions of The Song Remains the Same, released in 1976 and expanded in 2007.
 It appeared once more in 1994 on Page and Plant's reunion album as the title track.
 It also appears on Led Zeppelin's 2012 live album Celebration Day, which documented their 2007 reunion performance at the O2 Arena in London.
 It was re-released on the deluxe edition of Houses of the Holy.

 Overview

-Although an early version was recorded at the Led Zeppelin IV album sessions, "No Quarter" was recorded in 1972 at Island Studios, London.
+Although an early version was recorded at the Led Zeppelin IV album sessions, "No Quarter" was recorded (the basic tracks at least) in December 1971 at Island Studios, London.
 Andy Johns engineered the track and mixed it at Olympic Studios, London.
 The version that made it onto the album evolved out of a faster version Led Zeppelin had recorded earlier at Headley Grange, an old mansion in east Hampshire, England.
-Jimmy Page applied vari-speed to drop the whole song a semi-tone, in order to give it a thicker and more intense mood.
+Jimmy Page applied vari-speed to drop the whole song a semi-tone, to give it a thicker and more intense mood.
 In addition to the pitch change, the album version featured a very highly compressed guitar track, giving it a tone unique to Led Zeppelin.
 The guitar solo effect was achieved by direct injection and compression.

 The title is derived from the military practice of showing no mercy to a vanquished opponent and from the brave act of not asking for mercy when vanquished.
 This theme is captured in several of the song's lyrics.
 Like "Immigrant Song" two albums prior, it evokes imagery from the Vikings and Norse mythology, with lyrics such as “the winds of Thor are blowing cold.”

 Record producer Rick Rubin remarked on the song's structure, "It takes such confidence to be able to get really quiet and loose for such a long time.
 [Led] Zeppelin completely changed how we look at what popular music can be."